 There are a number of learning points for directors stemming from Mr Thompson’s case, and not least is that directors should not expect to be able to continue to trade with an unfair business advantage of not paying taxes.
 Most directors will agree that whilst the economic environment is improving there should be a level playing field for all.

-It appears Mr Thompson deliberately sought to use HMRC’s taxes and use them for his own ends by paying himself in the six months leading up to the insolvent liquidation.
+It appears Mr Thompson deliberately sought to use HMRC’s taxes and use them for his own ends by paying himself in the six months leading up to liquidating his insolvent company.
 When insolvent, a director must be extremely careful about deciding which creditor to pay when considering paying any of them.
 Technically, all creditors must be paid equally on what is called a pari-pasu basis; meaning fairly, so any payments should be proportionate to the size of the debts.
 The fact that Mr Thompson paid himself ahead of HMRC is a clear preferential payment.

 By paying himself and not his creditors this was also a clear preference payment and the liquidator/official receiver could ask for this ‘payment’ to be returned to the company for distribution to the creditors.
 It has not been made clear whether Mr Thompson will be made personally liable for the increased liability to the limited company.